ShuvamKhamrui223/fuana-with-hugo/readme.md

 this component renders a component based on the given section name

 **@params**: **sections** are names of sections needed in a specific page mentioned in frontmatter

-#### links

-there are two types of link components, base `base-link.html` and custom `link.html`

-base link is only for simpler tasks like nav or footer, where not a lot of styling is needed. as paramter it takes menuEntry object along with varient params attached with each entry